-Lómagnúpur Mountain is in the South East Iceland between Kirkjubæjarklaustur and Skaftafell National park.
+Lómagnúpur Mountain is in the South East Iceland between Kirkjubæjarklaustur and Skaftafell.
 It is named after the Lómag – a bird that frequents the cliff face.
 Several huge landslides can be seen around the base of the mountain which is the highest cliff in Iceland.
 This photo was taken from the Skaftafell side in the middle of the sandur (Icelandic desert).
 I love the way that you can see how the wind and weather interacts with the Icelandic landscape.
 It is the wind patterns in the snow and sand which give this scenic photo interest throughout.

 So quiet it hurts

 At the time, it was so quiet that all I could hear was my mild tinnitus and it was so bright that I could see all my eye floaters… I never felt so old than in the presence of Lómagnúpur Mountain.
+Obviously it is not always painfully still and white.
+Experiences at Lómagnúpur change on an hourly basis.

 Tours Around Iceland